 The reason you and your employees need to know how money laundering works is that cryptocurrency money services businesses (MSBs) are major potential targets for financial crime.

-Unregulated cryptocurrency exchanges are increasingly targeted by financial criminals and terrorist financiers, and other services like “mixers” are easy to exploit as well.
+Unregulated cryptocurrency exchanges are often targeted by financial criminals and terrorist financiers, and other services like “mixers” are easy to exploit as well.

 If you’ve read this far and thought “well, I don’t run an exchange so I should be okay,” criminal money launderers are extremely sophisticated and constantly thinking up new ways to exploit cryptocurrency’s inherent vulnerabilities.
 By the time a money laundering scheme is reported by the media, it’s generally already been a successful ploy for years.